-The discharge of grey and black water and food waste at-sea may cause slight eutrophication (nutrient enrichment) of the surrounding waters, however, wave action will rapidly disperse and dilute effluent and the action of micro-organisms will breakdown additional nutrients.
-The impact on the marine environment will be negligible and the severity of the impact has been assessed as 'Slight'.
+The discharge to sea of grey water, black water and food waste may cause slight eutrophication of the surrounding waters; however, wave action will rapidly disperse and dilute effluent and the action of micro-organisms will breakdown additional nutrients.
+The impact on the marine environment will thus be negligible and the severity of the impact has been assessed as 'Slight'.

-The offshore habitat of the Falklands is undesignated and widespread in nature, the influence of eutrophication from the rig is comparatively very small.
-For grey and black water and food waste, the sensitivity of receptors has been assessed as 'Very Low'.
+The offshore habitat of the Falklands in the vicinity of the Rhea-1 well is undesignated and ubiquitous in nature and the influence of eutrophication from the rig is comparatively very small.
+For grey water, black water and food waste, the sensitivity of receptors has been assessed as 'Very Low'.

-In accordance with MARPOL, storm water drains and bilges will be fitted with oil separators and the discharge will be monitored to ensure a maximum oil content of 15 ppm.
+In accordance with MARPOL and the NEFL ODPO, storm water drains and bilges will be fitted with oil separators and the discharge will be monitored to ensure a maximum oil content of 15 ppm.
 At this concentration, these events would have a localised, short-term and reversible effect on the environment.
-The severity of minor oil or chemical contaminated water passing via the oil separator has been assessed as 'Minor'.
-At a concentration of 15ppm, oil does not form a sheen on the surface and birds do not become oiled (Wiese, 2002), it is not known whether there is an impact on other marine organisms.
-However, wave action will rapidly dilute any oil remaining in the drain water and further reduce the risk to marine organisms.
-The sensitivity of the environmental receptors to this level of oil contamination is assessed as 'Low'.
+The severity of oil or chemical contaminated water passing via the oil separator has been assessed as 'Minor'.
+Given that, the discharge of oil in water at 15 ppm does not form a sheen on the surface and birds do not become oiled (Wiese, 2002) and given that wave action will rapidly dilute any oil remaining in the drain water, the sensitivity of the environmental receptors to this level of oil contamination is assessed as 'Low'.